Authentication for NetFoundry REST APIs

 - OAuth 2.0 (client credentials) — recommended for automation and service-to-service integrations.

-- API Account tokens — use a Access Token created in the Console.
+- API Account tokens — use a access token created in the console.

 Once you have a token, include it in the Authorization header as a Bearer token for all API requests shown in the other guides.